jasperdewinther/one/readme.md

 - unicode support (visually not optimal when debugging)
 - decently fast

+## Limitations
+- only integers can be used
+- output cant be negative (unsigned integer is used as output)
+- all variable and function names have to consist of a single character

 ## How to
 U can use my precompiled exe (in the bin folder) or build/run using the following command:
 ```cabal run one programs/a.one```